 What to Do if You Encounter Errors during the Merge

-If you find any mistakes in Salesforce during the merge process, you should fix them immediately to avoid data problems.
+If you notice any errors in Salesforce during the merge process, please address them promptly to prevent data issues.
 To do this, take these steps:

 - Identify the Error: Pay attention to what Salesforce says when something goes wrong.
 It can tell you the problem and help you find an answer.